zfedoran/brine-ed25519/README.md

 **Why brine-ed25519?**

-Solana provides an Ed25519 pre-compile program for signature verification—but it comes with several downsides:
+Solana provides an [Ed25519 pre-compile](https://github.com/solana-labs/solana/blob/master/sdk/src/ed25519_instruction.rs) program for signature verification—but it comes with several downsides:

 - ❌ Requires the `instruction_sysvar` to be passed into your program
 - ❌ Charges **5000 lamports per signature**
 - ❌ Only verifies signatures on data hardcoded into the transaction
 - ❌ Cannot be used with dynamically generated data inside your program

 **brine-ed25519** solves all of that:

 - ✅ Verifies Ed25519 signatures **within the program**
 - ✅ Fully supports dynamically generated messages
-- ✅ Uses the low-level `curve25519_syscalls` for fast native operations
-- ✅ Costs **~ 30,000 compute units**
+- ✅ Only about **~30,000 compute units**
 - ✅ No extra lamports required
-- ✅ Built for use in Solana smart contracts (`#![no_std]` compatible)

 ---